 Compared to other betting sites Betfair offers you interesting alterations of the common betting system.
 They are known as “back” and “lay”-bets and we will explain to you how you can use these betting system for your own purpose.
 This article shows you step by step how to place sports bets at betting exchanges like Betfair.

-Now it’s time to explain how betting exchanges by comparison to normal bookmakers work in generally.
+Now it’s time to explain how betting exchanges by comparison to normal bookmakers (here you can visit our bookie review section) work in generally.
 In figure 1 you can see an usual 3-way-bet market of the game Leicester City against Manchester United.
 There are also other betting markets for over/under or h2h bets.

 figure 1: 3 way bet market at betfair for Leicester vs Man United

 First of all, at Betfair “back”-bets and their odds are always marked in blue.

 Secondly, a “back”-bet is practically a common sports bet where you put you stake on a certain outcome of a bet.
 You are betting FOR something.
 If you bet 10 Euro on Manchester United you win the amount of your stake times the odds.

 In this example (figure 2): 10 Euro times 1.67 = 16.70 Euro minus the amount of your stake of 10 Euro would make a clear profit of 6.70 Euro.

 figure 2: Placing a back bet on Man United – CLICK on the picture to place a back bet at Betfair